melihokursoy/tfl-line-status-exercise-monorepo/README.md

 ## Assumptions

+- status is presented as a coma separated values of the lineStatusees array in the response.
-introduced 3 column option for laptops
+- introduced 3 column option for laptops